MochaWaffle/FortniteInfo/README.md

 - Website available on GitHub pages, and can be downlodable on Desktop & Mobile using PWA.

+- Website may only show cached data and requires cache to be cleared to see updated data.

 ## Visit
 - https://fortnite-info.netlify.app/